AusOpenTech/makingAPlan/README.md

 ## Legislation/politics: democracy is the thing we must not sacrifice

 We can [see COVIDSafe’s app code](https://github.com/AU-CovidSafe/) and identify mistakes.
 We can download the [myGovID app](https://www.mygovid.gov.au/) and examine its behaviour.
 But years of effort by democracy activists and [even a Senate motion](https://www.smh.com.au/technology/government-rejects-senate-order-to-disclose-electoral-commission-software-code-20140716-zti03.html) have failed to bring any details about the Senate scanning and counting code to light.
-Before you say, “Never mind, that code only chooses our Senators, why should I care about its security or correctness?” consider that (as far as I can tell) it is supplied entirely by foreign companies, Fuji-Xerox and [Scytl](https://www.tenders.gov.au/Cn/Show/471f2731-fa2f-e235-5e5d-91fb7b9a53c1), and (as far as I know) has never had any independent review by anyone with any knowledge of election verification.

-I believe the highest priority for technically-informed legislative change is to mandate an audit of the digitised preferences against the paper Senate ballots.
+**Update, December 2021: the Australian Parliament recently passed bill mandating  an audit of the digitised preferences against the paper Senate ballots.**

+[The bill is here](https://www.aph.gov.au/Parliamentary_Business/Bills_Legislation/Bills_Search_Results/Result?bId=r6810) and it will improve the real and perceived security of Australian elections by ensuring that scrutineers can see evidence that Senate ballots are accurately digitized.
+More details at [EFA](https://www.efa.org.au/2021/11/23/the-senate-assurance-bill-plugs-a-critical-gap-in-australian-election-security/).

+So improvements are possible - think of the next one we need.

 Please add your preferred priorities to the [legislation/politics discussion](https://github.com/AusOpenTech/makingAPlan/issues/2).